 SHIFTING TRADE FLOWS & MULTIMODALITY

-Considering how European transport corridors & logistics networks will / can evolve to support sustainable collaboration and meet future trade and environmental demands.
-We are generating a heat map to illustrate how trade flows in key industries across Europe are changing.
+Considering how European transport corridors & logistics networks are / will evolve to support sustainable collaboration and meet future trade and environmental demands.
+A heat map to illustrate how trade flows in key industries across Europe are changing.
 Are TEN-T corridors fit for the future of European trade flows both internally and for interaction with external trading blocs?
 Impact on multimodality & intermodality?
-What about current & future logistics hubs?
+Current & future logistics hubs?
 How will subsidies for charging infrastructure impact?

 INNOVATION